Medical Device Classification

 | United States | FDA | FDA Software as a Medical Device guidance |

 The classification is triggered by how the product is described and marketed.
-A platform described as providing "telerehabilitation", "exercise prescription for recovery", or "range of motion measurement" is making medical claims — which means the software is a medical device.
+A platform described as providing "telerehabilitation", "exercise prescription for recovery", or "adherence monitoring" is making medical claims — which means the software is a medical device.

 |---|---|